StrangeRanger/bash-style-guide/content/style.md

     - **Reason**: Defining local variables within functions prevents conflicts with global variables.
 - **Global Variable Declaration**: Declare global variables at the beginning of the script or in a separate configuration file.
     - **Reason**: Centralizing global variable declarations enhances script organization and readability, making it easier to manage and update values.
-    - **Exception**: If a global variable's value is determined later in the script, declare it where the value is set.
+    - **Exception**: If a global variable's value is determined later in the script, there are two options:
+        - **Options 1 (Preferred)**: Declare the variable at the beginning of the script, assigning a placeholder value.
+Update the value later in the script.
+Ensure that you comment the placeholder value to avoid confusion.
+        - **Option 2**: Declare and assign the variable when the value is determined.
+This method is acceptable but can make it harder to keep track of global variables.

 ///// details | Example
     type: example